Chemicals Division

 Business Map

-C5 and petroleum resin (U.S.)(Cymetech Corporation)
+C5 and petroleum resin:Cymetech corporation (U.S.A.)

 Industrial salt (India)